aforensics/HiddenVM/README.md

 Warning: Make sure your commands work or it may cause HiddenVM to not fully exit its Terminal or to produce errors.

 **Dotfiles:** Inside 'extras' is a 'dotfiles' folder.
 Place any files and folder structures in there and HiddenVM will recursively symlink it into the Tails session's Home folder at `/home/amnesia`.
-This feature is very powerful and by putting a *.config* folder structure in there you can have all additional software settings pre-loaded before they're install via Extras.
+This feature is very powerful and by putting a *.config* folder structure in there you can have all additional software settings pre-loaded before they're installed via Extras.

 ### Why shouldn't I use Tails' official persistent volume feature?